mohit2978/Devops/025.jenkins-5/0000notes.md

 				}

-=> With the help of ssh-agent we will copy war file to tomcat server using scp command
+=> With the help of ssh-agent we will copy war file to tomcat server using scp command scp means secure copy ,where strict hostKeychecking is no!!

-sh 'scp -o StrictHostKeyChecking=no target/01-maven-web-app.war ec2-user@public-ip:/home/ec2-user/apache-tomcat-9.0.91/webapps'
+`sh 'scp -o StrictHostKeyChecking=no target/01-maven-web-app.war ec2-user@public-ip:/home/ec2-user/apache-tomcat-9.0.91/webapps'`

+-o means options

+StrictHostKeyChecking=no as tomcat is in differnt machine so putting this option as no!!

+-o StrictHostKeyChecking=no
+(This SSH option disables the host key verification check.
+Normally, when you connect to a remote server for the first time, SSH asks for confirmation to add the server's key to the known hosts file.
+This option skips that prompt, which is useful in automated scripts but reduces security.)

 ### Git + Maven + Tomcat + Jenkins Pipeline